Towards explanatory model building in social data science

 One of the main ambitions was to end up with explanations for the geography of observed bikeshare workplaces with quantified measures of effect.
 As well as the visual analysis presented above, we fit log-log models to our bikeshare and assumptions data separately for men and women.
 Studying how model fit (R^2, prediction intervals) and regression coefficients vary both between men and women, and as we add more assumptions, is instructive and some summary charts are below.

 I don’t want to say too much about these.
-There are plenty of things to reconcile before progressing much further – an alternative measure to replace quietness, what to do about certain obviously peculiar locations (Canary Wharf) and also whether we can actually use a more suitable geography (e.g. Workplace Zones).
+There are plenty of things to reconcile before progressing much further – an alternative measure for route agreeableness, what to do about certain obviously peculiar locations (Canary Wharf) and also whether we can actually use a more suitable geography (e.g. Workplace Zones).
 However, this initial analysis suggests that our assumptions data do help to explain the observed geography of bikeshare jobs: as we add to the assumptions, model fit improves, the slope tends towards 1 and prediction intervals generally narrow.
 It also suggests we can better explain the geography of men’s bikeshare workplaces than we can women’s given the explanatory variables available to us.
 Thus, the geography of women’s bikeshare workplaces might be explained by confounders separate to those we’ve described (and modelled) to date.

 Isn’t this (model building with repurposed data) all just secondary data analysis?